haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 I was stumped.

-### Getting community help
+### Reaching out to others

 At this point, I decided I needed more guidance.
 What else could cause my server to ignore me at random?

-Luckily [I had attended a batch at the recurse center](/tech/recurse/2017/01/27/recurse-center-return-statement/) and had [a community of knowledgeable programmers](https://www.recurse.com/blog/112-how-rc-uses-zulip) who might be able to help.
+Luckily [I had attended a batch at the Recurse Center](/tech/recurse/2017/01/27/recurse-center-return-statement/) and had [a community of knowledgeable programmers](https://www.recurse.com/blog/112-how-rc-uses-zulip) who might be able to help.

 ![Zulip message](/assets/posts/timeout-debugging-zulip.jpg){: .center-image }